ThinkingViT: Matryoshka Thinking Vision Transformer for Elastic Inference: Introduction

 \textbf{Image-Based Routing:} To make nested models adaptable, we must route the input image to the appropriate subnetwork based on its difficulty.
 While the concept of routing appears in \gls{MoE} models \citep{zhou2022mixture}, we cannot use them out of the box since these routers operate at the token level by directing token embeddings via lightweight \glspl{MLP}, which struggle to capture the global complexity of the image.
 In practice, accurately estimating image difficulty demands representational power comparable to that of a full-scale classifier, a requirement that such compact routers cannot meet \citep{ong2025routellm, ding2025occam}.
-Moreover, dedicating substantial compute to a separate router that merely forwards the input to another model introduces redundancy.
-Ideally, the routing process itself should contribute useful representations that can be \emph{recycled} in the pipeline to enhance the final prediction, rather than being discarded after a decision is made.
+Moreover, dedicating substantial compute to a separate router that merely forwards the input to another model introduces overhead.
 This leads to a critical design question: \textit{How can we enable input-aware compute allocation within a \textbf{nested} Vision Transformer, without relying on a separate costly routing mechanism?}